2023 Most Popular Communication & Media Studies Master's Degree Schools in New York

 About 77% of the students majoring in communications at the school are women while 23% are male.

 A rank of #2 on this year’s list means University at Albany is a great place for communication and media studies students working on their master’s degree.
-Located in the city of Albany, UAlbany is a public school with a large student population.
+Located in the city of Albany, UAlbany is a public college with a large student population.

 Women make up 59% of the communications majors at the school.